shirecoding/Fireside/fireside/README.md

   # M1 Max (+[__NSCFConstantString initialize] may have been in progress in another thread when fork() was called.)
   OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES

+  # Allow print statements for development debugging (degrades performance) - do not set for production
+  PYTHONUNBUFFERED=1
   ```

 The Dockerfile is located at